dapperfu/CNC3018/README.md

 # GRPUG CNC3018 Demo

-Quick and dirty demo written making tokens for EF2019.
+Quick and dirty demo for GRPUG.

 # Installation